rapidspeciation/biodiversity_genomics_course/exercises/05_pca.md

 ### Plotting the PCA output

-Let's now download the relevant files to our local computers to plot the PCA in R.
+Let's now download the relevant files to our local computers to plot the PCA in R on your own computer.
 In a new terminal, write (changing <ip> by the current IP number)
 ```shell
 scp -i c1 user1@<ip>:~/plink/Mechanitis.eigenvec ./